igemsoftware2020/ClusteRsy-Linkoping/README.md

 __1. How to set up our database__

 Here you can [download](https://www.dropbox.com/s/z731ksu1mryfbt6/modeling_new_db.db?dl=0) our database.
+If you want to access and investigate some of the data you will also need to [download](https://www.dropbox.com/s/x5evjztpypnhw9u/igem.sqlite?dl=0) our SQLite database containing a clique network from the PPI network.
-Once downloaded then put in the folder named data_examples.
+Once downloaded create a new folder in the ClusteRsy-Linkoping folder and place the databases here.
 You are now good to go!

 __2. How to set up a new database__